yuzhou2/swagger-doclet/README.md

 	<tr><td>@responseMessage</td><td>Use to describe each success or response status returned from an operation.
 It is made up of a numeric status code, a description an an optional response model specifically for this error.<br><br>For example:<br><br>
 	@responseMessage 404 not found<br><br>
 	@responseMessage 404 not found `fixtures.responsemessages.Response1<br><br>
 	NOTE: The optional response model class is added after a backtick as in the example above.
 	</td><td>operations</td><td>@status, @errorResponse, @successResponse, @errorCode, @successCode</td></tr>
-	<tr><td>@responseType</td><td>If you want the documented response model class to be different to the one in the java method signature you can use this to override it.
+	<tr><td>@responseType</td><td><p>If you want the documented response model class to be different to the one in the java method signature you can use this to override it.
 This is useful to replace the Jax Rs response class with a particular entity type that may be returned.
-For example:
+For example:</p>
 	<p>
 	<code><pre>
 	/**